DiegoLSdev/LazyDocs/public/docs/customization/logo.md

 description: Add your logo with light and dark mode variants
 ---

-# Logo & Branding

-Customize your site with a logo that adapts to light and dark mode.

 ## Logo Configuration

 The logo in LazyDocs supports **separate images for light and dark mode**.